Updated: 04/01/2018 | April 1st, 2018

 But you only live once, and I thought the image of me eating the Ghost Pepper would make a great video.
 The Ghost Pepper (Naga Bhut Jolokia) is considered the world’s hottest pepper, with a Scoville heat rating of over one million.

-On a bright sunny morning, I walked into the shop and got the hottest Ghost Pepper sauce they had, as well as pure capsicum extract (i.e., death in bottle).
+So, on a bright sunny morning, I walked into the shop and got the hottest Ghost Pepper sauce they had, as well as pure capsicum extract (i.e., death in a bottle).

 The results?
-Watch this video to see (I made a funny ending so watch until the end!):
+Watch this video to see (I made a funny ending so watch until the end!) what happens when you eat the world’s hottest pepper, especially when you aren’t used to spicy foods:

 Photo credit: 1